 A successful candidate should have:

 - A first degree in law.
 A degree in a field other than law, even if followed by a master’s degree in law, generally does not suffice for admission.

 - A minimum of approximately 5 years of work experience after earning the first law degree.

 - Minimum scores on the TOEFL as follows: TOEFL iBT - 105 overall score, with a minimum of 26 on Reading and Listening and 24 on the Speaking and Writing sections.

 - Applicants who completed their first degree in law at a school where the language of instruction was entirely in English in an English-speaking country may be eligible for an exemption from taking the TOEFL exam.

 For more information on eligibility and standards please see our Eligibility and Admission Standards page.

 As a general matter, applications are evaluated on a rolling basis.
 If you apply for early decision by October 1, 2019, you will receive a decision by November 1, 2019.
-Applications submitted after the Early Decision deadline, but prior to the Regular Decision deadline of December 18, 2019, will be reviewed first.
+Applications submitted after the Early Decision deadline, but prior to the Regular Decision deadline of December 18, 2019, will be evaluated on a rolling basis.
 Typically, the Admissions Committee begins rolling out decisions in December and continues to release decisions until the end of January.